 One final study, identified three different types of sadness experiences based on participant responses:

 (1) Comforting Sorrow was associated with feelings of comfort, tenderness, peacefulness, and being sad but elated.
 People who experience comforting sorrow often spend time reflecting on the song’s lyrics and thinking about how they relate to other people, life situations, and social relationships.

 (2) Sublime Sorrow was associated with feelings of transcendence, wonder, satisfaction, pleasant melancholia, and joy.
 This is often defined as a moving experience and it’s thought to be related to instrumental music or music where the lyrics aren’t meaningful or understood.

-(3) Grief Stricken Sorrow is a type of sadness experience that is considered mostly negative.
+(3) Grief Stricken Sorrow is a sadness experience that is considered mostly negative.
 This experience is related to feeling downhearted, anxious, powerless, self-pity, and grief-stricken sadness.
-Like comforting sorrow, grief-stricken sorrow appears to be related to reflection on meaningful and/or familiar lyrics.
+Like comforting sorrow, grief-stricken sorrow appears to be related to reflection on meaningful or familiar lyrics.

 We see the experience of grief-stricken sorrow echoed in the expressions of some of our readers.
 Recently, when we asked people to share song suggestions for a grief playlist, several people remarked that they’ve had a very difficult time listening to music since their loved one’s death.
 We received many comments like “There are too many memories,” “I rarely listen to music anymore,” “It’s too sad,” and “I feel like I’ve lost music too.”